Uncertainty Intervals or p-values?

 The experiment

-I’m going to simulate fake data for this experiment where * The control has a true conversion rate of 10% * the variant has a true conversion rate of 9.25%
+I’m going to simulate fake data for this experiment where

 For examples sake we’ll pretend we don’t know that the variant is worse